sonnyparlin/primes/README.md

 ```
 findPrimes> 2**11213-1
-Bro, I'm a mac not a rocket ship... the fuck outta here with 2**11213-1
+Bro, I'm a computer not a rocket ship... the fuck outta here with 2**11213-1
 ```
 As you can see there's a restriction on the number of digits we can square.
 Feel free to lift the limit by commenting out or deleting the following code in the default function, or change the 6 to whatever: